Lobbying in the United States: Unfavorable image

 Generally the image of lobbyists and lobbying in the public sphere is not a positive one, although this is not a universal sentiment.
 Lobbyists have been described as a "hired gun" without principles or positions.
 Scandals involving lobbying have helped taint the image of the profession, such as ones involving lobbyist Jack Abramoff, and congressmen Randy "Duke" Cunningham, and Bob Ney and others, and which featured words such as "bribery", "lobbyist", "member of Congress" and "prison" tending to appear together in the same articles.
 Negative publicity can sully lobbying's image to a great extent: high-profile cases of lobbying fraud such as Abramoff's; dubious father-son exchange-of-favors ties; public officials such as Newt Gingrich being accused and then denying accusations of having done lobbying and earning $1.6 million from "strategic advice".
 There are a variety of reasons why lobbying has acquired a negative image in public consciousness.
 While there is much disclosure, much of it happens in hard-to-disclose personal meetings, and the resulting secrecy and confidentiality can serve to lower lobbying's status.

 Revolving door

 The image of a revolving door has been used to describe the relation between working in government and for lobbyists.

-Since the 1980s, congresspersons and staffers have been "going downtown"—becoming lobbyists—and the big draw is money.
 The "lucrative world of K Street" means that former congresspersons with even "modest seniority" can move into jobs paying $1 million or more annually, without including bonuses for bringing in new clients.
 The general concern of this revolving-door activity is that elected officials—persons who were supposed to represent the interests of citizens—have instead become entangled with the big-money interests of for-profit corporations and interest groups with narrow concerns, and that public officials have been taken over by private interests.